jimbateson7/jamesbateson.co.uk/src/articles/adding-translations-to-an-eleventy-site.md

 * Otherwise use the `inputPath` of the file, which is [supplied data from Eleventy](https://www.11ty.dev/docs/data-eleventy-supplied/).
 If depending on if the `inputPath` contains `en` or `es` set this
 * Fallback to `en`

-I then know I'll have access to a locale, allowing me to set it as a variable in my top level template, giving all others access to it, in `default.njk` - `{% set lang = locale or 'en' %}`.
+I then know I'll have access to a locale, allowing me to set it as a variable in my top level template, giving all others access to it, in `default.njk` - {% raw %}`{% set lang = locale or 'en' %}`{% endraw %}.

 ## Decap config